EL-BID/VIAsegura/README.md

 ```bash
 tar -xzvf models.tar.gz
 ```

-Remember to put that path every time you instantiate a model so that you can find the artifacts you need to run them.
+The path where the models are must be `models/models_artifacts` Remember to put that path every time you instantiate a model so that you can find the artifacts you need to run them.

 ### Using the Models